cryptolok/ASLRay/README.md

 That said, ASLR on both 32 and 64-bits can be easily bypassed in few minutes and with few lines of shell...

 The DEP/NX on the other hand, can be bypassed on x32 using [return-to-libc](https://www.exploit-db.com/docs/28553.pdf) technique by coupling it with statistical studies of different OSes, more specifically, their ASLR limitations and implementations, which can lead to a successful exploitation for 2 reasons.
-The rist one is being ASLR not so random in its choice and having some constants and poor entropy (easy to guess libC address).
+The rist one is being ASLR not so random in its choice and having some constants and poor entropy (easy to guess libC address and each OS has its own constants).
 The second one is spraying the shell argument for libC into environment (easy to find and pass it to libC).

 To conclude, DEP/NX on 32-bits is weakened because of ASLR.